 It is also possible that rapid cooling at the level of the cirrus outflow layer near and after sunset each day could promote conditions that are conducive for trapping gravity waves that emanate from the TC inner core (e.g. Metcalf 1975 and Crook 1988).
-Although the resolution of the NRH1 simulation that was used (9 km nested grid; see section 2.1.2) may be inadequate to completely resolve gravity waves in the simulated TC (e.g. perturbations in fields of potential temperature and vertical winds), the feature described in the NRH1 vertical wind analyses in section 4.4.4 is noteworthy.
+Although the resolution of the NRH1 simulation that was used (9 km nested grid; see section 2.1.2) may be inadequate to completely resolve gravity waves in the simulated TC (e.g. perturbations in fields of potential temperature and vertical winds), the feature described in the NRH1 vertical wind analyses in section 3.3d is noteworthy.
 This feature is seen as a large, radially propagating, and relatively narrow ring of enhanced vertical wind that is highly circular in shape.

-Total radiation tendencies at 200 hPa suggest that there is a net warming at this level a few hours after 12 UTC each day (approximately local noon) that decreases radially outward from values of 0.4-0.8 K hr-1 at R~50-100 km, to more modest heating rates of 0-0.3 K hr-1 from R~150-250 km, to generally no net heating beyond R=250 km (Fig. 4.3).
+Total radiation tendencies at 200 hPa suggest that there is a net warming at this level a few hours after 12 UTC each day (approximately local noon) that decreases radially outward from values of 0.4-0.8 K hr-1 at R~50-100 km, to more modest heating rates of 0-0.3 K hr-1 from R~150-250 km, to generally no net heating beyond R=250 km (Fig. 3).
 These periods of warming are periodically interrupted by episodes of 0.1-0.8 K hr-1 net cooling just before 00 UTC (approximately local sunset) each day and are driven by longwave cooling coupled with an absence of any shortwave warming to balance that cooling.
-The areal extent of 0.2-0.8 K hr-1 nighttime net cooling radially expands from R~50-300 km from 03-04 Aug to R~50-450 km from 06-08 Aug (Fig. 4.3) and may be related to the fact that the NRH1 is generally intensifying over that period (Fig. 2.1).
-This appears to be linked to the longwave cooling pattern seen at 200 hPa (Figs. 4.2 and 4.3), where areas of cooling expand radially each day and are preferentially occurring in areas of high ice content in the outflow layer (Figs. 4.3 and 4.4).
+The areal extent of 0.2-0.8 K hr-1 nighttime net cooling radially expands from R~50-300 km from 03-04 Aug to R~50-450 km from 06-08 Aug (Fig. 3) and may be related to the fact that the NRH1 is generally intensifying over that period (Fig. 1).
+This appears to be linked to the longwave cooling pattern seen at 200 hPa (Fig. 3), where areas of cooling expand radially each day and are preferentially occurring in areas of high ice content in the outflow layer (Figs. 4 and 5).
 Although this may not be surprising, since the cirrus canopy radiationally cools more at night and less during the day than surrounding cloud-free regions (Gray and Jacobson 1977), there are some notable patterns in the radiation tendencies.
 First, the maximum net cooling is occurring at night and its signal does not appear to be propagating radially.
 This suggests that although the longwave radiation tendency is important highly correlated with the OLR signal), the lack of incoming solar radiation may be dominating patterns seen in total radiation tendency and masking any signs of propagation.
-However, at 200, 700, and 925 hPa, the peak in net radiational cooling at night is reaching farther and farther radially outward each day because the peak diurnal pulse signal at 200 hPa (i.e. more outflow layer cirrus) each afternoon is followed by alternating periods of reduced cirrus in the early evening until the hours leading up to sunrise (Figs. 4.4 and 4.5).
+However, at 200, 700, and 925 hPa, the peak in net radiational cooling at night is reaching farther and farther radially outward each day because the peak diurnal pulse signal at 200 hPa (i.e. more outflow layer cirrus) each afternoon is followed by alternating periods of reduced cirrus in the early evening until the hours leading up to sunrise (Figs. 4 and 5).
 The trends of total radiation tendency suggest that upper-level (e.g. 200 hPa) cooling peaks at night and tends to occur farther from the storm over time.
-However, these peaks in cooling are consistently located at R~≥100 km and could represent areas where upper-level static stability is preferentially reduced and IAKE is enhanced (i.e. outflow release is favored; sections 4.4.3 and 3.6.2).
+However, these peaks in cooling are consistently located at R~≥100 km and could represent areas where upper-level static stability is preferentially reduced and Inertial Available Kinetic Energy (IAKE, Mecikalski and Tripoli 1998) is enhanced (i.e. outflow release is favored).